zerjz/lexitron/donnalds-the-real-pirate.md

 ```perl
 Level:
 ```
-> "I like to wave."
+> "I like to wave.
+Waves like the ocean."
 > *~Donnalds The Real Pirate*